White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Loss: Craftsmanship markup, design premium, retail overhead

-For white gold, losses are higher: You paid for palladium or rhodium plating, but dealer doesn't account for this.
+For the white variant, losses are higher: You paid for palladium or rhodium plating, but the dealer doesn't account for this.

 Conclusion

-For investment purposes, all gold colors are equally poor.
+For investment purposes, all colors are equally poor.
 Buy for beauty, not resale.

 Real Customer Cases from Zevira